 "While this plays a bit more like a movie than a shooter, this is still one of the most ambitious 'Far Cry 1' mods we've seen to date.
 This takes the player on a trip through the locations described in William Shakespeare's 'The Tempest' using the 'Far Cry 1' engine!
 Started as a media arts production from German university students, this takes the idea of a 'Far Cry 1' mod to a whole new level."
 MadeMan Manual 2011

 Projekt A.R.I.E.L.
-(ARTificial Research in Electronical Live) proudly presents the SturmMOD, part of a theatre / media arts production started in summer 2008 as an experiment by students of the Scenic Arts at the university of Hildesheim, Germany.
-The mod was performed live and provides an environment in which the places and actions described by William Shakespeare in his play "The Tempest" (German: "Der Sturm") can be visited, explored, experienced and reflected by the player.
+(ARTificial Research in Electronical Live) proudly presents the SturmMOD, part of a theatre / media arts production started in summer 2008 as an experiment by students of the Scenic Arts at the University of Hildesheim, Germany.
+The mod was performed live and provides an environment in which places and events described by William Shakespeare in his play "The Tempest" (in German: "Der Sturm") can be visited, explored, experienced and reflected on by the players.

 !!
 Please make sure that your copy of FarCry is patched to version 1.4 as the scripts in the SturmMOD may not work with prior versions of the game and read the INFO.txt after downloading to learn how to set up the mod !!

-Finally: Have fun playing and don`t hesitate to give us feedback by rating, reviewing and/or commenting on the mod, we're looking forward to it! :)
+Finally: Have fun visiting Prospero's Island and don`t hesitate to give us feedback by rating, reviewing and/or commenting on the mod, we're looking forward to it! :)

 "Let me not, since I have my dukedom got